Los Angeles Rams: The 2017 Cinderella Team Or A Legit Contender? [Opinion]

 What can be said about the Los Angeles Rams that hasn’t already been spoken or typed?
 Their coming-out season has been one for the ages but haven’t we seen this before?
 The Rams of 2017 have a similar feel to the 2015 Carolina Panthers.
 Prior to 2015, the Panthers were an up and down team who couldn’t stick with any kind of winning formula.
-The same could be said for the Rams who were stuck in St. Louis still reliving the glory years of “The Greatest Show On Turf”.
+The same could be said for the Rams, who were stuck in St. Louis still reliving the glory years of “The Greatest Show on Turf”.

 Fast forward and the Rams are not only enjoying their current success, they deserve this.
-The Rams have not been to the playoffs since 2004 and during that time they have failed to end the season with a winning record an astounding 12 straight years (including two 8-8 seasons).
-In that time, the Rams have moved from St. Louis back to Los Angeles and in their first year, the losing continued and it seemed it would for quite a while.
+The Rams have not been to the playoffs since 2004, and during that time, they have failed to end the season with a winning record an astounding 12 straight years (including two 8-8 seasons).
+In that time, the Rams have moved from St. Louis back to Los Angeles, and in their first year, the losing continued — and it seemed it would for quite a while.
 I guess that’s why the games are played and not talked about.

 But in 2017, it all changed.

-Entering the season, there were question concerning the direction of the team.
-While the defense was solid thoughout the losing, it was the offense where the issue laid.
+Entering the season, there were questions concerning the direction of the team.
+While the defense was solid throughout the losing, it was the offense where the issue laid.
 According to SBNation, Jared Goff’s play was under attack after a dismal rookie season and the receiving core was nonexistent after the departure of leading receiver Kenny Britt.
 Someone had to step up and like the Panthers during their Super Bowl run in 2015, players did.

 Before the season, who would have thought that Robert Woods (47/703/4) and Cooper Kupp (51/665/3) would be the leading tandem on a team that included Sammy Watkins (31/528/6) and the highly paid Tavon Austin (10/42)?
-What this shows is the Rams growth much like Carolina’s during their magical run.
+What this shows is the Rams’ growth much like Carolina’s during their magical run.
 It doesn’t take a special individual to lead a team, it takes a team effort.

 “I think it’s a credit to everything we do, everything the receivers have done, the O-line.”